suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 This command runs several SUIT_Command_Sequence, one after another, in a strict order.
 Use this command to implement a "try/catch-try/catch" sequence.
 Manifest processors MAY implement this command.

-SUIT_Parameter_Soft_Failure is initialised to True at the beginning of each sequence.
+SUIT_Parameter_Soft_Failure is initialized to True at the beginning of each sequence.
 If one sequence aborts due to a condition failure, the next is started.
 If no sequence completes without condition failure, then suit-directive-try-each returns an error.
 If a particular application calls for all sequences to fail and still continue, then an empty sequence (nil) can be added to the Try Each Argument.

 The following CDDL describes the SUIT_Try_Each argument.